rhiannemock/ketoboot/README.md

 At this point the comments were corrected throughout the full website.

-### indroduction html testing
+### introduction html testing

 i ran the first tests with the following result..

 ![introduction html testing first test](https://rhiannemock.github.io/ketoboot/assets/testing-screenshots/html-testing/introduction-tests/introduction.html-first-test.png)

-i fixed the rrors and re-ran the test which then passed.
+i fixed the errors and re-ran the test which then passed.

 ![second test on the introduction page](https://rhiannemock.github.io/ketoboot/assets/testing-screenshots/html-testing/introduction-tests/introduction.html-second-test-cleared.png)